Anushri07/KAFKA/README.md

 # KAFKA

-Generate a random UUID for Kafka log directory initialization (used in KRaft mode) .\bin\windows\kafka-storage.bat random-uuid
+1.Generate a random UUID for Kafka log directory initialization (used in KRaft mode) .\bin\windows\kafka-storage.bat random-uuid

- Format the Kafka log directory using the generated UUID and server properties (initializes the KRaft metadata log) .\bin\windows\kafka-storage.bat format -t SnyplhxITWGvjAzZx_9NoQ -c .\config\kraft\server.properties
+ 2.Format the Kafka log directory using the generated UUID and server properties (initializes the KRaft metadata log) .\bin\windows\kafka-storage.bat format -t SnyplhxITWGvjAzZx_9NoQ -c .\config\kraft\server.properties

-# Start the Kafka server in KRaft mode using the specified configuration
+3. Start the Kafka server in KRaft mode using the specified configuration .\bin\windows\kafka-server-start.bat .\config\kraft\server.properties
-.\bin\windows\kafka-server-start.bat .\config\kraft\server.properties

-# Create a new Kafka topic named "test" with 1 partition and a replication factor of 1
-.\bin\windows\kafka-topics.bat --create --topic test --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
+4. Create a new Kafka topic named "test" with 1 partition and a replication factor of 1 .\bin\windows\kafka-topics.bat --create --topic test --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
-# Start a Kafka console producer to send messages to "test"
-.\bin\windows\kafka-console-producer.bat --topic test --bootstrap-server localhost:9092
+5. Start a Kafka console producer to send messages to "test" .\bin\windows\kafka-console-producer.bat --topic test --bootstrap-server localhost:9092

-# Start a Kafka console consumer to read messages from "testc" from the beginning
-.\bin\windows\kafka-console-consumer.bat --topic test --from-beginning --bootstrap-server localhost:9092
+6. Start a Kafka console consumer to read messages from "testc" from the beginning .\bin\windows\kafka-console-consumer.bat --topic test --from-beginning --bootstrap-server localhost:9092